StartaleLabs/zk-nft-migration/PROJECTS.md

 - [Posse](https://posse.market/home)
 - [fractalvisions.io](https://fractalvisions.io/)

+## Contract Activation Required
+Your contract is currently paused.
+Before users can transfer tokens or engage in trading, you must activate the contract by:
+1. Connect using the contract owner's account
+2. Call the unpause() function

+Until this activation is completed, all token transfers will remain restricted.

 ## Continue minting
-If your collection is not minted out, you can continue minting but first you will need to call unpause() function in the contract.
+If your collection is not minted out, you can continue minting but first you will need to call `unpause()` function in the contract.
 This function can be called by the owner of the contract.

 If your contract is payable, you can also change the price of minting by calling setPrice(uint256 _price) function in the contract.